-The review process is thorough and asks a lot of the company.
+The legal review is thorough and asks a lot of the company.
 It is however well invested time and of big use for the company to be transparent, reviewed and to be more confident in relation to being ready for a life on the stock market.
 The review can also reduce the risk as Spotlight has gone through all relevant information about the company.
 The result of the review is a report that along with the company’s listing memorandum or prospectus is the basis for Spotlight’s listing committee’s decision whether the company can be listed or not.

-Briefly, the due diligence consists of the following steps:
+Briefly, the due diligence consists of the following steps.

 Review of the company

 Spotlight review the company with a special focus on its business model, organization/competencies, ownership structure, financial and commercial status, and valuation.
 The company must meet the stock market’s information requirements and otherwise conduct itself properly and professionally and exhibit sound judgment.
 Regarding the business model, it is primarily the job of the market to determine whether the model is sustainable and commercially viable.
-The business model – and the company’s valuation as assessed by Spotlight – must be reasonable.
+The business model – and the company’s valuation as assessed by Spotlight – must be reasonable, however.

-Review of individuals
+Review of the individuals

 We review the following individuals: